Adkins-Hurt Mill

 In the 20th century, Wayne County continued to evolve and diversify its economy.
 The introduction of electricity and modern transportation helped drive industrial growth, with manufacturing and tourism becoming significant contributors to the local economy.
 Today, Wayne County remains a vibrant community with a blend of historical charm and modern amenities, attracting visitors with its natural beauty and offering its residents a high quality of life.

-This timeline provides a concise overview of the key events in the history of Wayne County, Kentucky.
+This timeline provides a condensed summary of the historical journey of Wayne County, Kentucky.

 • 1800 - Wayne County is established